 Iowa's Au.D. program offers academic experiences from nationally-recognized faculty that provide a comprehensive theoretical foundation to understand human audiology and its disorders.
 Additionally, Iowa’s Au.D. program provides exceptional, wide-ranging opportunities to prepare its graduates for work as clinical audiologists in any environment they choose to pursue.
 In addition to the general clinical training program, interested students may take didactic and practicum coursework to allow certification for work in the public schools.
 The diverse clinical experiences students undergo meet or exceed the requirements of the American Speech-Language-Hearing Association.

-The Doctor of Audiology (Au.D.) education program in audiology {residential} at The University of Iowa is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.
+in addition to the University of Iowa's Regional accreditation from the Higher Learning commission, the Doctor of Audiology (Au.D.) education program in audiology {residential} at The University of Iowa is accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard #310, Rockville, MD 20850, 800-498-2071 or 301-296-5700.

 To be admitted to the Au.D. program, you must meet the following requirements: